hellofromtonya/Tag-Swapper/README.md

 Future Enhancements:

 1. Expand it to more than just the posts database table.
-2. Process the HTML malformed error messaging to let you find the boo boos in your content more easily.
+2. Process the HTML malformed warning messages to let you find the boo boos in your content more easily.

 ## Contributions